2013 Phan Van Do and his wife Ngon

 It was over several conversations in Vietnam that Mike and Do came to realize that they both had the same goals- looming big in their hearts and minds.
 They started what has become a very successful relationship- one between people and countries.

 Over the decades the collaboration between Mike and Do has resulted in the success of a myriad of humanitarian projects in Quang Ngai province.
-While Mike's role has been to raise funds for these projects, he attributes the success of these projects to partner, mentor and friend, Mr. Phan Van Do.
+While Mike's role has been to raise funds for these projects, he attributes the success of these projects to partner and mentor and friend, Mr. Phan Van Do.